eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 This example shows how the |ddsrouter| is initially configured to forward the ``rt/chatter`` topic (default ROS 2 topic for ``talker`` and ``listener``) with type name ``std_msgs::msg::dds_::String_``, while the rest of the topics in the DDS network are expected to be dynamically discovered.
-Additionally, a rule is defined to block only the ``HelloWorldTopic`` topic.
+Additionally, a rule is defined to block all topics of type ``HelloWorld``.

 .. code-block:: yaml